RETURN_TO_INTELLIGENCE

 Section 301 — Forced Labor60+ countriesGoods made with forced labor

-Key difference from IEEPA: Section 301 investigations require a notice-and-comment period (typically 6-12 months) before new tariffs can be imposed.
-These probes launched March 11 could produce new China-specific tariffs by Q3 or Q4 2026 — just after Section 122 expires on July 24.
+Key difference from IEEPA: Section 301 investigations require a notice-and-comment period before new tariffs can be imposed.
+But the timeline is compressing fast:

 For China-specific exposure: